classroomtechtools/ContextManager/README.md

 # ContextManager

-Create a "body function," which has the following "set up" and "tear down" abilities:
+Create a "body function" which performs some target work, but which has some sort of "set up" and/or "tear down" work to do:

 - Define a "head function" that executes immediately prior to the body function
-- Define an "tail function" that executes upon completion of the body function, even if an error occurs
+- Define a "tail function" that executes upon completion of the body function, even if an error occurs
-- Define an "error function" that is called whenever an error occurs.
-If the error function returns null, the error is swallowed
+- Define an "error function" that is called when an error happens inside head, body, or tail.
+If the error function returns null, the error is swallowed.
 - Save state by using the `this` keyword from within head, body, or tail

-All of the above are optional.
+**Sequence**

+By default, this is the order in which execution occurs.
+Please see below example for more clarity:

+- `1` is head function
+- `2` is body function
+- `3` is tail function
+- `-1` is error function

+Regular sequence (with no error occurring) `1 2 3` (head body tail)

+If error happens in head function, sequence is `1 -1 3` (head error tail, but not body).

+If an error occurs in body function, sequence is:
+`1 2 -1 3` (head body error tail)

+*Note*: If an error occurs in the error function, then the sequence will be interrupted at the `-1` stage with no further execution; this is the intended behaviour.

 **Example**

 A common pattern where this library would be useful is when you are working with spreadsheets and the `LockService` in tandem.
 In order to prevent your own script from overwriting your own updates, you need to create a lock at the script level, then do your writes, then you need to call `SpreadsheetApp.flush()` to write changes.
-When you enable the lock, you might get an error (as `waitLock` throws an error if unable to establish a lock).
+When you enable the lock, you might get an error (as `waitLock` throws an error if it was unable to establish a lock).

 ```js
 /*